 15. I want to experiment and intend to have an open relationship for some time.
 Would you be okay with that?

 This is an acceptable question only when a refusal or an eventual breaking up of the relationship is acceptable to you.
 In most healthy relationships, this kind of question is not acceptable.
+Unless being in an open relationship or not being exclusive has been discussed upfront, redefining the boundaries of your relationship can get tricky.

 16. Would you end the relationship if you knew that I cheated in my previous relationship?